Skip to Content

 Best Time to Visit Port Douglas

 The best time to visit Port Douglas is of course when you can visit.
 Never let the weather put you off too much, but should you choose summer or winter, wet season or dry and should you factor in stinger season?
 A lot depends on which of the things to do in Port Douglas appeal to you most.
-Do you need the best time for visiting the Great Barrier Reef or to take a tour to the Daintree?
+Do you need the best time for visiting the Great Barrier Reef or to take a tour to The Cape and Daintree?
 Would you like to see the humpback or minke whales or just enjoy Four Mile Beach?
 We’ll try to break it down for you.
-We’ve added an update about lockdown at the end.
-Port Douglas is open but the lockdowns did change the face of Port Douglas somewhat.
+We’ve added an update about the recent cyclones (January 2024).
+Port Douglas is open but Cyclone Jasper did change the face of the Douglas Shire, somewhat.

 We’ll look at the weather in Port Douglas month by month and help you judge what the best time to visit Port Douglas is for you and the things you want to do.